timmyg/clicker/docs/antenna/0 - create-base-img.md

 3. add empty [ssh](image/ssh)
    - add to boot (may have to eject/insert again, use disk utility)
 4. create [wpa_supplicant.conf](image/wpa_supplicant.conf)
-   - add to boot, enter wifi details (see image) and place into boot directory.
+   - add to boot, enter wifi details and place into boot directory.
 This will be copied over on launch.
 This is needed to connect via ssh for customer setup

 ##### on raspberry pi (w/ sd card)